nrfconnect/sdk-nrf/doc/nrf/ug_radio_fem.rst

 If your application uses radio protocols and requires FEM, you can enable :ref:`nrfxlib:mpsl_fem` in the :ref:`nrfxlib:mpsl` (MPSL) library.
 The test samples in |NCS|: :ref:`radio_test` and :ref:`direct_test_mode` also support FEM control.
-You can use as well your own FEM driver when required.
+You can also use your own FEM driver when required.

 Using MPSL
 ==========